 Lakeland Industries (LAKE) Outpaces Stock Market Gains: What You Should Know

-LAKE will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect LAKE to post earnings of $0.53 per share.
-This would mark year-over-year growth of 211.76%.
+Wall Street will be looking for positivity from LAKE as it approaches its next earnings report date.
+This is expected to be September 9, 2020.
+The company is expected to report EPS of $0.53, up 211.76% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $37.10 million, up 35.06% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.33 per share and revenue of $151.70 million.
-These totals would mark changes of +417.78% and +40.7%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.33 per share and revenue of $151.70 million, which would represent changes of +417.78% and +40.7%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for LAKE.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for LAKE should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 LAKE is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, LAKE is currently trading at a Forward P/E ratio of 9.6.
-This valuation marks a discount compared to its industry's average Forward P/E of 23.57.
+Looking at its valuation, LAKE is holding a Forward P/E ratio of 9.01.
+For comparison, its industry has an average Forward P/E of 23.27, which means LAKE is trading at a discount to the group.

 The Security and Safety Services industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 123, putting it in the top 49% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.